 The next important thing to do in this section is to set up your website in Bing Webmaster Tool, Alexa, and Google Webmaster Tools.
 There are heaps of information available to further help you, in optimizing your site.
 Taking reference from the picture below, copy-paste the IDs and verification codes.

 1. The General Tab:

-Check every checkbox except the ones in the ‘Use meta keywords tag’ section in case you wish that your targeted keywords are not shownin the website’s source code.
-Even though search engines do not really use them, they assist you in keeping a track of main words you target on every page.
+Check every checkbox except the ones in the ‘Use meta keywords tag’ section in case you wish that your targeted keywords are not shown in the website’s source code.
+Even though search engines do not really use them, they assist you in keeping a track of the main words you target on every page.
 Even though it is not really something important to hide, certain SEO professionals like to keep such information confidential from their opponents.
 If you feel that you do not have to keep a check on your keywords, then this can be a waste of time.

 We recommend keeping the “Force Rewrite Titles” option on for ensuring that your website’s home page functions properly.
-The option for “noindexing” the subpages in archives makes sure that the lower ranked pages in your blog category are indexes as well.
-This is done to avoid duplication of meta tags and increased chances of getting in the risk of penalties by Google Panda.
+The option for “noindexing” the subpages in archives makes sure that the lower-ranked pages in your blog category are indexes as well.
+This is done to avoid duplication of meta tags and increased chances of getting at the risk of penalties by Google Panda.
 If you want your Yahoo! and DMOZ directory descriptions to not be used on your website in SERPs, then “noodp” and “noydir” are the relevant options for you; these options may also make sure that custom descriptions are utilized.

 There will be a “Clean up the <head>” section at the bottom – just tick all the checkboxes in this section.